 JIMMY CLIFF (1948- )

 Born in Kingston, Jamaica, reggae superstar Jimmy Cliff hit paydirt with his role in the movie The Harder They Come in 1972, for which he sang the title track in addition to other songs.
 He has since enjoyed a successful career as a solo artist., though he never attained the stature of a Bob Marley.

-in the 1970s and has jammed with him on and off over the
+Jamaica in the 1970s and has jammed with him on and off over the

 Cliff's album of that year, while Keith jammed at those same

 sessions.
-In 1985, Cliff dropped in on the Stones' sessions
+In 1985, Cliff dropped in on the Stones' sessions in

 A synthesizer, keyboardist and arranger, Clifford was mostly playing with former Yes member Jon Anderson and his colleagues in the 1980s.
 The Stones hired him to play on Steel Wheels and he accompanied the band to Morocco where he conducted the Master Musicians of Jajouka for the song Continental Drift.
 He subsequently accompanied the band onstage, along with Chuck Leavell, for the following world tour.
 He appears on the 1991 live album and film from that tour.
 Mick hired him again for his Wandering Spirit solo album in 1993.